 Pros and Cons When Deciding What Age to Start the Violin

 Of course, there’s no perfect age to start the violin.
 Different students will succeed at different times.
-In general, however, my students generally do best when they start between 5-7 years old.
+In general, however, the best age to start violin for my students is between 5-7 years old.
 I’ve started students as young as 3 years old, including my two oldest children.
-However, a child that young will require a great deal of supervision and assistance for every practice session.
+However, teaching violin for a toddler will require a great deal of supervision and assistance for every practice session.
 So unless there is a parent present willing to put in significant effort, I would not recommend starting that young.

 Some 4 year olds are capable of learning and following practice instructions, but will typically still require a good bit of guidance.

 Advantages of Starting the Violin Young

 The biggest advantage of starting young is that young kids have an incredible ear and typically pick up rhythmic sounds really easily.

 The reason Suzuki method works so well with young children is that they are trained to listen to sounds and mimic them.
 Consider language acquisition, an enormous part of early childhood.
 Kids are in the mode of hearing and repeating, which translates well to the violin, as well.

 Young kids are also generally compliant and aim to please.
 They want to do well and are excited about creating sound.
 It also has some benefits for developing the ear in their young years – it creates a great foundation for musicality throughout life.

 Advantages of Starting the Violin as an Older Child

 I’ve also started students at 8, 10, 15, and even adults!
 Learning the violin is not a hobby with a time limit.